Integrating Body, Mind, Spirit, and Environment

 The Elements of My Healing Perspective

-Over the years, my path has revealed itself through the four elements: Mind, Body, Environment, and Spirit.
+Over the years, my path has revealed itself through the four elements: Mind, Body, Spirit, and Environment.
 Each has been both teacher and mirror, guiding me toward what I now call Existential Humility: a way of being that honors both our human limits and our infinite belonging to the Great Mystery.

 The Element of the Mind

-The mind teaches you to ask questions, not to control life, but to participate in it.
+Learning about the mind taught me to ask questions, not to control life, but to participate in it.
 Through study and practice, I came to see how the brain and body are inseparable, each responding to the other in constant dialogue.
-Your thoughts, your hormones, your breath — all move together in rhythm.
+My intention is to create rhythm in my thoughts, emotions, breath, and movements.

-This understanding continues to shape my work: that insight alone is not enough; it must be paired with compassion, curiosity, and the willingness to grow.
+This understanding continues to shape my work: that insight alone is not enough; it must be paired with compassion, curiosity, and the courage to grow.
+My work supports the cultivation of wisdom, flexibility, and discernment—helping the mind become a collaborator in personal growth and belonging.

 The Element of the Body

 The next teacher was the body — sacred, intelligent, and alive with memory.
-I trained as a massage therapist and later became a Naturopathic Doctor and midwife, spending 17 years in clinical practice supporting women, mothers, and families through birth, healing, and transition.
+I trained as a massage therapist and later became a Naturopathic Doctor and midwife, spending 17 years in clinical practice supporting women, mothers, and families through birth, healing, and end of life.

 My medical studies in anatomy, physiology, and homeopathy deepened my respect for the body’s natural wisdom.
-Birth work, in particular, taught me awe — the same kind of awe I would later encounter as a death doula.
-Both experiences invite surrender, trust, and reverence for the cycles that hold us.
+Birth work, in particular, taught me awe — the same kind of awe I would later encounter learning about end of life care.
+Both experiences invite surrender, trust, and reverence for Great Mystery.

 The Element of the Environment

-When my Seattle clinic closed, I turned toward the Earth for guidance.
+When my Seattle clinic closed, I turned toward the Earth to help my heart sing.
 In the garden, I found reflection and renewal.
-Through my studies in permaculture, I saw affirmed what I had known all along — that everything is interconnected.
+Through my studies in permaculture, I affirmed what I had known all along: that everything is interconnected.
 Every system, whether in soil, society, or the human heart, depends on relationship.

-The land reminded me that regeneration takes time, compost, and care.
+The land reminded me that regeneration takes tending, time, compost, and care.
 The garden became a sacred classroom where decay and rebirth coexisted in harmony.
-Healing, I realized, is not a linear process — it is cyclical, communal, and ecological.
+I realized healing is a cyclical, communal, and ecological process.

-You are made of the same matter as stars, oceans, and soil.
-Science and Spirit both remind us of this truth.
-When you tend to your own healing, you participate in the healing of the whole.
+Being made of stardust, I saw that we are the same matter as the air, water, fire, and Earth.
+Science and Spirit remind me of this truth.
+When I tend to my own healing, I participate in the healing of the whole and recognize my value and my belonging.

 The Element of Spirit

 Eventually, my curiosity brought me home — back to my Choctaw and Chickasaw roots, and to my Lakota teacher, Char Sundust at the Sundust Oracle Institute in Seattle, and Matilda Laughingwaters.
-Through their guidance, I remembered what my mother had once shown me through dance and ceremony: that spirit lives in everything, and our role is to stay in right relationship with it.
+Through their guidance, I remembered what my mother had once shown me through dance and ceremony: that Spirit lives in everything, and our role is to stay in right relationship with Her.

 Integration: